mickfuzz/phd4/_posts/thesis_chapters/2025-4-2-Literature_review.md

 Overall, Kafai and Burke identify a gap in research on making games compared to playing them.
 Even with in CGD&P research there is a lack of those focusing on social and cultural aspects, and in particuar lack of specific pedagogies to address how to support these dimensions, in particular limited understanding on the formation of making identities.

 **abstract/concrete elements**
 While research from Waite and Sentance on LOA and PRIMM pedagogies addresses alternation between concrete and abstract dimentions, its focus on curricular concerns in classroom context limits its applicability.
 The motivation of fluency as a target skill or behaviour in contructionism aligns with its early advocacy for more concrete learning approaches driven by personal projects.

+In a UK computing education context, while the work of Waite and Sentence begins to address sociocultural aspects of teaching programming [@sentance_teaching_2019; @hwang_using_2023], but as explored in Chatper 2 this work is limited in scope and invites further exploration.

-**Lack of specific pedagogies aligned with socio-cultural approaches** While some suitable and inclusive pedagogies exists, pair programming [@werner2014using], UMC [@lee_computational_2011] and remixing approaches in their potential to leverage social sharing, what else?, given Rogoff's and PBL research's advocacy of guided participation, frameworks existing between instruction and pure discoverary processes, more are useful.
+**Lack of specific pedagogies aligned with socio-cultural approaches**

+While some suitable and inclusive pedagogies exists, pair programming [@werner2014using], UMC [@lee_computational_2011] and remixing approaches in their potential to leverage social sharing, what else?, given Rogoff's and PBL research's advocacy of guided participation, frameworks existing between instruction and pure discoverary processes, more are useful.
 In particular domain specific ones.